andodet/anddt/content/post/2020-02-04-gcp-funcitons.md

     - gcp
 ---

+# Hosting simple scripts for cheap on GCP

 ## On giving an old Macbook Air some rest

 In the past few weeks I wanted to get a sense of how many remote-friendly jobs are posted